LangbaseInc/BaseAI/README.md

 Stream ended.
 ```
 > [!TIP]
 > You can also run RAG locally with BaseAI.
-Check out memory quickstart [guide](https://baseai.dev/docs/memory/quickstart) for more details.
+Check out the memory agent quickstart [guide](https://baseai.dev/docs/memory/quickstart) for more details.

-## Documentation

-Visit [baseai.dev/docs](https://baseai.dev/docs) for the full documentation.

 ## Contributing